 Each state's accumulated UTF net assets or reserve balance should provide a defined level of benefit payments over a defined period.
 To be minimally solvent, a state's reserve balance should provide for one year's projected benefit payment needs based on the highest levels of benefit payments experienced by the state over the last 20 years.
-A ratio of 1.0 or greater indicates that the state UTF account balance is minimally solvent.
+A ratio of 1.00 or greater indicates that the state UTF account balance is minimally solvent.
 States below this level are vulnerable to exhausting their funds in a recession.
 States exhausting their reserve balance must borrow funds from either FUA or the private markets to make benefit payments.
-During FY 2020, the balances in the FUA and EUCA were depleted and the FUA and EUCA borrowed from the General Fund as advances from Treasury.
-FUA outstanding advances were \$36.0 billion as of September; the EUCA repaid its advances by September 30, 2020.
+During FY 2021, the balances in the FUA and EUCA were depleted and the FUA and EUCA borrowed from the General Fund as advances from Treasury.
+FUA and EUCA outstanding advances were \$45.0 billion and \$10.0 billion, respectively, as of September 30, 2021.
 Several Unemployment Programs were created due to the COVID-19 pandemic and funded by the CARES Act.
-Please refer to Note 28-COVID-19 Activity for additional information.
+Please refer to Note 30-COVID-19 Activity for additional information.

-The results of DOL's state by state analysis indicate 37 state UTF accounts and the accounts of the District of Columbia, Puerto Rico, and the Virgin Islands were below the minimal solvency ratio of 1.00 at September 30, 2020.
+The results of DOL's state by state analysis indicate 38 state UTF accounts and the accounts of the D.C., Puerto Rico, and the Virgin Islands were below the minimal solvency ratio of 1.00 at September 30, 2021.